Sparkle in the Rain

 But beauty is here, of a different strain,

-For not ev’ry downpour’s a twelve-hurricane,
+For not ev’ry downpour’s a twelve-hurricane –

 Why, just ask the ducks why they choose to remain,

-And never get out of the rain.
+And relish the cool of the rain.